Instance-wise Occlusion and Depth Orders in Natural Scenes: Implementation Details

 We train InstaOrderNet with SGD optimizer~\cite{Bottou10sgd} for 58K iterations.
 The initial learning rate set to 0.001 is decayed by 0.1 after 32K and 48K iterations.
 InstaOrderNet use ResNet-50~\cite{He16resnet} initialized with Xavier init~\cite{GlorotB10xavier}.
 We use a batch size of 128 distributed over four Nvidia TITAN RTX GPUs.

-InstaDepthNet consists of two heads: order prediction head and depth map prediction head.
-Order prediction head uses ResNet-50~\cite{He16resnet} and depth map prediction head uses MiDaS-v2~\cite{Ranftl2020midas}.
+InstaDepthNet consists of two heads: the order prediction head and the depth map prediction head.
+The order prediction head uses ResNet-50~\cite{He16resnet} and the depth map prediction head uses MiDaS-v2~\cite{Ranftl2020midas}.
 Similar to InstaOrderNet, ResNet-50~\cite{He16resnet} is utilized with Xavier init~\cite{GlorotB10xavier}.
-For MiDaS-v2~\cite{Ranftl2020midas}, we adopt pre-trained weights\footnote{https://github.com/intel-isl/MiDaS} provided by authors.
+For MiDaS-v2~\cite{Ranftl2020midas}, we adopt pre-trained weights\footnote{\url{https://github.com/intel-isl/MiDaS}} provided by the authors.
 We train InstaDepthNet with a batch size of 48 using four Nvidia V100 GPUs.
 The initial learning rate is set to 0.0001.